Sonia-96/MyStudyNotes/C++/C++Notes.md

 There are two kinds of copy:

-- shallow copy: copy the address
+- shallow copy: copy the **address**

-- deep copy: copy the data
+- deep copy: copy the actual data and store it in a new address

 Normally, when we do `MyVector v2 = v1`, we are doing shallow copy.
 Therefore, when v2 was destroyed (goes out of scope), the memory that `v1` still points at will be deleted.